devarops/RepRes_Blog/what_is_reproducible_research.md

 > GitHub is a code hosting platform for version control and collaboration.
 It lets you and others
 > work together on projects from anywhere<sup id = "1">[1](#github)</sup>.

-The research source code includes the scripts to:
+The source code includes the scripts to:

-- extract, transform and load the data;
+- extract, transform, and load the data;
 - perform data analysis;
-- export the figures and tables;
+- export figures and tables;
-- update the technical report or manuscript; and
+- update the report or manuscript; and
 - automate the workflow.

-Also, all the configuration files are part of the source code of our research.
+All of the configuration files are also part of the source code.

 ## Raw data